AI Outreach Automation

 Template 4: New Market Entry (Geographic Expansion)

-Subject: {{company}} expanding to {{city}}—{{trade}} contractor
+Subject: {{company}} expanding to {{city}} — {{trade}} contractor

 {{firstName}},

-We're a {{trade}} contractor expanding from {{currentCity}} to {{targetCity}} and looking to establish relationships with {{numberOfGCs}} local GCs.
+We're a {{trade}} contractor expanding from {{currentCity}} to {{targetCity}}

 Our track record in {{currentCity}}: